-such standards, many other behaviors would likely be improperly upheld under a rule on "unreasonable discrimination."
+The primary alternative to the proposed framework, as the Commission notes, would be to use a flexible definition of the concept of "discriminatory behavior," such as prohibiting only "unreasonable discrimination," without including an exception for reasonable network management.125 The Commission asserts that there may be little substantive distinction between the two approaches, and that many techniques and contexts found to be acceptable under one, would also be acceptable under the other.126 Although some techniques might indeed pass both such standards, many other behaviors would likely be improperly upheld under a rule on "unreasonable discrimination."
 In particular, a rule prohibiting only "unreasonable discrimination" could create a loophole permitting discrimination that is harmful to potential innovation, as it may be difficult or impossible to determine whether and when potential future harm is enough to constitute "unreasonable" discrimination.
-At the very least, such a rule would create greater uncertainty and would be harder to enforce in such circumstances.131 The Commission's rules should recognize that discriminatory acts are always harmful to some traffic, because they slow or block some Internet packets or flows as compared to normal Internet routing, and that, regardless of the current level of harm this creates, the potential unintended consequences of the harm for innovation are substantial.
+At the very least, such a rule would create greater uncertainty and would be harder to enforce in such circumstances.127 The Commission's rules should recognize that discriminatory acts are always harmful to some traffic, because they slow or block some Internet packets or flows as compared to normal Internet routing, and that, regardless of the current level of harm this creates, the potential unintended consequences of the harm for innovation are substantial.
 The Commission should thus examine whether, in context, the discriminatory act is reasonable because it serves a valuable purpose in an appropriate manner.
 Such a framework would not place burden on the innovator to predict the future harm of the discrimination; instead, it would offer clarity and protection for Internet users and developers who would not find their communications discriminated against, absent an overriding public interest benefit.

-iii.
 A Standard of Unjust and Unreasonable Discrimination Would Not Suffice for Internet Access Service.

-In addition to these procedural obstacles, the standard of "unjust and unreasonable discrimination" of Section 202(a) of Title II is neither substantively nor procedurally appropriate for Internet access service, for several reasons.132 Many opponents of open Internet rules seek to weaken the Commission's proposal through defense of "unreasonable discrimination" as a way to render the rules ineffective and toothless, even though the same opponents have previously decried any such action as "common carrier" treatment on Internet access services.133 Such a standard would be far more vague and arbitrary than a clear and unambiguous rule against discrimination.
-The Commission has applied a more stringent standard than "unjust and unreasonable discrimination" in other provisions of Title II,134 and should do so in this context as well.
+In addition to these procedural obstacles, the standard of "unjust and unreasonable discrimination" of Section 202(a) of Title II is neither substantively nor procedurally appropriate for Internet access service, for several reasons.128 Many opponents of open Internet rules seek to weaken the Commission's proposal through defense of "unreasonable discrimination" as a way to render the rules ineffective and toothless, even though the same opponents have previously decried any such action as "common carrier" treatment on Internet access services.129 Such a standard would be far more vague and arbitrary than a clear and unambiguous rule against discrimination.
+The Commission has applied a more stringent standard than "unjust and unreasonable discrimination" in other provisions of Title II,130 and should do so in this context as well.
 A vague and arbitrary standard would create more uncertainty for investors, content providers, users, and the service providers themselves; would create opportunities for harmful anti-consumer and anti-competitive loopholes; and would render effective enforcement far more difficult.
-Such a standard cannot be meaningfully applied to a generative, multi-purpose network such as the Internet, in which typical network behavior and usage patterns can change dramatically and permanently in a period of days, making it impossible to accurately predict future harm of any network operator activity that restricts user or content provider innovation135 - and thus impossible to gauge, based solely on the activity itself and ignoring its context, repercussions, and alternatives, whether or not an activity imposes "unreasonable" discrimination.
+Such a standard cannot be meaningfully applied to a generative, multi-purpose network such as the Internet, in which typical network behavior and usage patterns can change dramatically and permanently in a period of days, making it impossible to accurately predict future harm of any network operator activity that restricts user or content provider innovation131 -- and thus impossible to gauge, based solely on the activity itself and ignoring its context, repercussions, and alternatives, whether or not an activity imposes "unreasonable" discrimination.